 By maintaining or transacting business in an Account, the Beneficiary (or the Authorized Legal Representative, as applicable) is making a continuing certification that the Beneficiary is an Eligible Individual.
 It is the Beneficiary's, or the Authorized Legal Representative's, responsibility to notify CalABLE if the Beneficiary ceases to be an Eligible Individual.
-It is also the Beneficiary's or the Authorized Representative's responsibility to notify CalABLE if the Beneficiary subsequently re-qualifies as an Eligible Individual.
+It is also the Beneficiary's or the Authorized Representative's responsibility to notify CalABLE if the Beneficiary's responsibility to notify CalABLE if the Beneficiary's responsibility to notify CalABLE if the Beneficiary subsequently re-qualifies as an Eligible Individual.